andrei-k/go-playground/README.md

 ## Notes

-In VSCode, open the Command Palette and type:
+In VSCode, open the Command Palette and type:<br>
-Go: /Install/Update Tools
+"Go: Install/Update Tools"<br>
-Select all of them an click OK
+Select all checkboxes and click OK

-If installation fails with an error like this:
+If the installation fails with an error like this:<br>
 xcrun: error: invalid active developer path

-Install XCode command line by running this command in the Terminal:
+Install XCode Command Line by running this command in the Terminal:

 ```
 xcode-select --install